mukul-rathi/bolt/README.md

 ## Getting started

+The `scripts/ci_install_deps.sh` contains commands to install Opam on a Debian machine.
+The Dockerfile contains commands to install Opam, Bazel and Clang inside a docker container (support is experimental right now).

-The **Makefile** details all the main commands.
+Once you have these installed, the **Makefile** details all the main commands.
 To get started run these commands!

 - `make install` - install dependencies
 - `make hook` - install the git pre-commit hook